Netiar/Github-Search/README.md

 ### Description .
-<p>Create a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+<p>A website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories.</p>

 Go Back to the top